 “I am sending him to you for this very purpose, that he may know your circumstances and comfort your hearts.”

-“I am sending him to you for this very purpose”
+“I am sending him [Tychius] to you for this very purpose”

-Paul’s purpose was to have reciprocal concern for them as they had for him.
+Paul’s purpose was to have mutual concern for the Colossians as they had for him.

 “that he may know your circumstances”

 To comfort others, we need to know their situation.
 Tychius needed to discover how the Colossians faired; he was to find out how mature they were in their faith.